seethroughdev/gulp-browserify-starter-kit/README.md

 - [Jade](http://jade-lang.com/) | HTML

-It also handles images and icon-fonts.
+It also compresses images and builds custom icon-fonts (that was a pain...).

-And includes an evolved version of my custom CSS starting structure.
+The CSS includes an evolved version of my custom starting structure.
 Read more about it here:
 [https://github.com/seethroughtrees/styles-seed](https://github.com/seethroughtrees/styles-seed)

+It's opinionated, but the main reason for this repo is for me to reuse it.

 #### Installation